Best cameras for photos and videos 2024: From beginner to pro models

 🔎 Canon EOS R5: One of the best cameras on the market at the moment and possibly Canon's finest-ever technical achievement.
 A superlative but very expensive package. ★★★★½

-With its 45MP full-frame sensor, this camera captures an impressive level of detail in photos, perfect for creating large prints.
-Its tracking feature performs exceptionally well in following eye and head movements, making it an excellent option for portrait photography.
-Also, its fast autofocus makes it highly capable of capturing fast action scenes like sports and concerts.
+With its 45MP full-frame sensor, the R5 captures an impressive level of detail in photos, which is perfect for creating large prints.
+It's an excellent option for shooting portraits, as its tracking feature performs exceptionally well in following eye and head movements.
+The fast autofocus also means it's highly capable of capturing fast action scenes like sports and concerts.

 With an outstanding 15-stop dynamic range and superb noise control, the R5 excels at bringing out fine details, even in low-light conditions.
-It captures a ton of data that you can enhance during editing, which is fantastic for astrophotographers aiming to highlight each star in the sky.
-Plus, it can record stunning high-quality 8K RAW video footage, making it incredibly attractive for videographers.
+It captures a ton of data that you can enhance during editing, which is fantastic for astrophotographers aiming to capture each star in the sky.

 Swipe to scroll horizontally